 Starting on the Road to Alcohol Detox and Rehab Today

-If you’re ready to save yourself from the cycle of alcohol dependence through medically supervised detox, Serenity House Detox of West Palm Beach and Fort Lauderdale, Florida ensures comfort and safety for patients during the withdrawal process.
+If you’re ready to save yourself from the cycle of alcohol dependence through medically supervised detox, Serenity House Detox & Recovery of Jupiter and Fort Lauderdale, Florida ensures comfort and safety for patients during the withdrawal process.
 Detox is the first step toward lifelong recovery, prior to rehabilitative treatment.

-Serenity House Detox is a licensed and accredited detox facility with programs designed to help you overcome alcohol dependence so rehab and recovery can begin.
-Call Serenity House Detox at 1-866-396-4129 for more information about starting on your own road to recovery.
+Serenity House Detox & Recovery is a licensed and accredited detox facility with programs designed to help you overcome alcohol dependence so rehab and recovery can begin.
+Call Serenity House Detox & Recovery at 1-866-396-4129 for more information about starting on your own road to recovery.